tetrateio/training/modules/traffic/routing/README.md

 What's happening here ?

 Envoy manages a list of endpoints for every destination it knows.
-In our case, we defined two destinations, v1 and v2, then we terminated the v2 endpoints.
+In our case, we defined two destinations, v1 and v2.
-In this scenario, Envoy still send 50% requests to the `v2` destination, as requested, and then return an error.
+In this scenario, Envoy will send 50% requests to the `v2` destination, as requested by the traffic routing rules, even if all endpoints are failing (or not there).

 To further diagnose, we can check the `hipstershop-ingressgateway logs`: